 Mean score of companies in the Insurance Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2023, Allianz France SA reported no specific carbon emissions data, as the company has not disclosed figures for Scope 1, 2, or 3 emissions.
 The emissions data is cascaded from its parent company, Allianz SE, which is responsible for the overarching climate commitments and targets.
-Allianz France SA's climate initiatives are aligned with those of Allianz SE, which has set various reduction targets through initiatives such as the Science Based Targets initiative (SBTi) and the Carbon Disclosure Project (CDP).
-However, specific reduction targets for Allianz France SA have not been detailed in the available data.
-The company has reported emissions intensity metrics in previous years, such as in 2021, where the carbon intensity for corporate bonds was approximately 0.086 kg CO2e per million euros invested.
-In 2020, the physical carbon intensity for mortgage loans was about 0.05 kg CO2e per euro of revenue.
-These figures indicate a focus on measuring and managing emissions related to financial activities.
-Overall, while Allianz France SA has not disclosed specific emissions data for 2023, it remains committed to the climate strategies set forth by Allianz SE, aiming to enhance transparency and accountability in its environmental impact.
+Allianz France SA's climate strategy aligns with the initiatives of Allianz SE, which participates in various climate-related frameworks, including the Science Based Targets initiative (SBTi) and the Carbon Disclosure Project (CDP).
+However, specific reduction targets or achievements for Allianz France SA have not been detailed in the available data.
+The company has reported emissions intensity metrics in previous years, such as approximately 0.00025264 kg CO2e per EUR of revenue in 2023 and 0.00067631 kg CO2e per EUR of revenue in 2022.
+These figures indicate a focus on measuring emissions relative to financial performance, although they do not provide absolute emissions data.
+Overall, Allianz France SA is committed to addressing climate change through its affiliation with Allianz SE, but specific emissions data and reduction targets remain unspecified at this level.

 Climate goals typically focus on 2030 interim targets and 2050 net-zero commitments, aligned with global frameworks like the Paris Agreement and Science Based Targets initiative (SBTi) to ensure alignment with global climate goals.